jxjo/PlanformCreator2/README.md

 **PlanformCreator2** includes the [AirfoilEditor](https://github.com/jxjo/AirfoilEditor), which provides common airfoil modification capabilities during wing design.

-During the final design stage, all airfoil — including generated 'straked' airfoils — can be exported as .dat files.
-An optional feature allows setting a uniform trailing edge thickness ('TE gap') in millimeters for all airfoils, eliminating the manual rework typically required in CAD.
+During the final design stage, all airfoils, including generated straked airfoils, can be exported as `.dat` files.
+An optional feature sets a uniform trailing-edge thickness (TE gap) in millimeters for all airfoils, reducing manual CAD rework.

 ### Airfoil Polars